Self-induced stochastic resonance: A physics-informed machine learning approach: SISR: A physics-informed neural network approach

-Figure \ref{fig:10} compares the noise–coherence relationship predicted by the NASP PINN with that obtained from direct stochastic simulations of the FHN model Eq. \eqref{eq:1}.
-The $\mathrm{CV}$ of interspike intervals is plotted as a function of noise intensity $\sigma$ for different values of the excitability parameter $a$ and the timescale separation $\varepsilon$.
-Panels (a1)–(a2) display the true $\mathrm{CV}$ curves computed from numerical simulations, whereas panels (b1)–(b2) show the corresponding NASP PINN-predicted results.
 The close quantitative agreement between both sets of curves demonstrates that the PINN accurately learns the underlying stochastic dynamics and correctly captures how the coherence of SISR depends on excitability and timescale separation.
 In particular, the network reproduces the characteristic shift of the $\mathrm{CV}$ minima toward higher noise intensities as $a$ or $\varepsilon$ increase, reflecting the loss of timescale matching between deterministic relaxation and stochastic escape predicted by the theoretical SISR condition.
 This confirms that embedding the governing physics directly into the training objective enables the PINN to generalize beyond the training data and faithfully recover the resonance structure of the stochastic FHN system.